tdhd/sparky/README.md

 # sparky

-A collection of spark examples.
+A small collection of spark examples in scala for the edX course **BerkeleyX:** CS100.1x Introduction to Big Data with Apache Spark.

 # To run